Advanced Thyroid Center of Kentucky and Southern Indiana

 Lumps in the thyroid gland may appear gradually or very rapidly, and can either be benign or malignant.
 All thyroid “lumps” (nodules) should generate suspicion and a prompt visit to the doctor.
 Patients who had radiation to the head and neck as children for acne, adenoids, or other reasons are more prone to develop thyroid cancer later in life.
 Most lumps are benign and usually treated with medication known as “suppression” therapy to shrink the lump.

 In many cases, the thyroid mass will be removed.
 Thyroid surgery is an operation to remove part or all of the thyroid gland.
-It is performed in the hospital, and general anesthesia is usually required.
+It is performed in the hospital or surgery center, and general anesthesia is usually required.

 When choosing a doctor for this surgery, a patient should look for someone who often operates in the area and understands the complexities of thyroid endocrine conditions.
 There are two primary reasons.
 First, the nerves to the voice box go just underneath, and these need to be preserved.
 If these are damaged, the patient will have voice changes.
 Second, the important glands that regulate calcium metabolism are often attached to the thyroid and must be protected.
 Finally, a doctor must know how to look at vocal cords before surgery to know if there’s already a problem with the nerves.
 For these reasons, you need to see an otolaryngologist-head and neck surgeon.

-Clearer images, confident diagnosis, accurate diagnosis is a key component of healthcare.
+Clearer images, confident diagnosis and accurate diagnosis are a key component of healthcare.
 Our LOGIQ is an advanced color doppler ultrasound system from GE Healthcare bringing superior diagnostic capability.